sparkflows/sparkflows-docs/docs/databricks/user-guide/ddl.rst

   - Create New Databases
   - Create New Tables
   - View the schema of the tables
-  - And many more
+  - And much more

-Go to DATABROWSERS/Databricks DB.
-Then click on DDL.
+Go to DATABROWSERS or Databricks DB.
+Then, click on DDL.

-Databricks has a good page on Creating New Tables:
+For detailed information, please visit the link given below:

 https://docs.databricks.com/spark/latest/spark-sql/language-manual/create-table.html

-Below are example of running DDL
+Below are examples to run DDL
 --------------------------------

-Creating Database
+Create Database
 +++++++++++++++++

 * DDL Statement::

     CREATE DATABASE finance;

-Creating Table
+Create Table
 ++++++++++++++

 * DDL Statement::